michodgs25/Sprint/README.md

 * *In the middle of the image is the welcome page title, that encourages user to enter.*

-* *Below the image is a button titled "Sprint on it", this transports user to create or explore home page.*
+* *Below the title is a button titled "Sprint on it", this transports user to home page.*

 <details>
   <summary>Welcome page: Desktop top: Tablet left: Mobile right</summary>